Frequently Asked Questions

 The Program is focussed on what patients, clinicians and the public health system value: improving the health of individuals and communities, doing it safely, doing it efficiently and optimising the use of health system resources.

-Led by the NSW Ministry of Health (the Ministry), and supported through the Agency for Clinical Innovation (ACI) and the Clinical Excellence Commission (CEC), the Program is about improving the experience of care for everyone.
+Led by the NSW Ministry of Health (the Ministry), and supported through the Agency for Clinical Innovation (ACI), the Clinical Excellence Commission (CEC) and the Cancer Institute NSW (CINSW), the Program is about improving the experience of care for everyone.
 The Program builds on previous and current efforts of clinicians, and aims to achieve better health for patients, a better experience of receiving and delivering care and a better use of the financial resources invested.

 Where did the need for Leading Better Value Care arise from?

 Healthcare is changing and so are the needs and expectations of communities, patients and carers.

 Healthcare systems are facing important challenges.
 These include an ageing population, rising prevalence of chronic disease, and new treatments and technologies that allow patients to live longer.
 These challenges place significant pressure on healthcare systems in terms of the cost of care and sustainability.

 There are also variations in how care is being provided to patients; often the care provided does not reflect holistic patient needs or expectations.
 Clinicians are not always providing care that reflects accepted standards.
 Increasing complexity and multidisciplinary nature of healthcare delivery, means that health services must adapt.

 The NSW health system is refocussing away from the traditional approach of measuring value in terms of volume/output (in relation to costs), to measuring value in terms of the Institute for Healthcare Improvement’s Triple Aim of health outcomes, experience of care and efficient and effective care (in relation to costs).
 The aim is to provide health services that are patient focused, evidence based, safe, high quality, effective and efficient.